Give Your AI Agents Their Own Phone Numbers

 - Team visibility without sharing personal phones

-All your AI agent verification codes in one shared inbox.
+All your AI agent verification codes in one shared inbox, API, and MCP workflow.

 Why mixing personal phones with AI agents creates risk